 Quick maturing carrots can be sown in mid-June to escape carrot root flies that do not appear until around mid-August, experiment with sowing without a fleece cover to see how good the harvest is.

 Towards the end of June, multi sow Cavolo Nero kale, four seeds per module to thin out the weakest seedlings leaving one seedling per module.
-Plant out when each plant has 5-6 true leaves into a brassica cage after the second early potato harvest in July to protect from birds and white butterflies.
+Plant out when each plant has 5-6 true leaves into a brassica cage to protect from birds and white butterflies.
 Plant to a depth so that the first leaves are at ground level.

-Sow spinach in the third week of August in modules, 4 seeds per module and it is possible that they will survive through till late Spring.
+Sow ‘Medania’ spinach in the second week of August in modules, 4 seeds per module and it is possible that they will survive through till late Spring.

 White Lisbon onions

 Sow up to ten seeds per module in mid August to get into the ground by early September for overwintering.
 White Lisbon are less susceptible to white rot when overwintering.

 Multisow 5 seeds per module and transplant for autumn and winter harvests.

 Start multi-sown wild rocket in early September in readiness to plant out in the following Spring.
 They will need to be potted on and kept under cover throughout the Winter.
 The rocket will crop until late June before it starts to flower.

 It is best practice to sow garlic in the Autumn (October-November) unless you have clay soil in which case plant in the Spring.
-The cold weather allows the garlic to forms bulbs.
+The cold weather allows the garlic to form bulbs.
 Start by splitting the garlic seed cloves apart in a container and only plant the larger cloves resulting in larger garlic bulbs.
 Plant the cloves so that the sharp end is pointing upwards and plant them to a depth of twice their height.
 Rows should be 20 centimetres apart and seed 10 centimetres apart.
 Because garlic is in the ground for a long time you can plant winter salad leaves like rocket, mizuna, spinach or lamb’s lettuce/corn salad between the rows which will finish cropping by late April in time for the garlic to form bulbs.